swax/NAISYS/docs/multi-machine-plan.md

 # NAISYS Multi-Machine Architecture Plan

+**Status: Complete** - All phases implemented.
+This document serves as architecture reference.

 ## Overview

 Transform NAISYS from a single-machine agent runner to a distributed system with three components: